 Project management tools made specifically for marketing teams make it easier to visualize simultaneous lead capture and nurturing efforts.
 That means no matter what new outbound or inbound strategies you add to your game plan, you’ll be able to piece it all together.
 And you can do so without overscheduling staff but keep team members accountable and foresee potential setbacks.

-Once you know where you stand, you can adjust accordingly, eliminating or reducing the effects of these roadblocks before they even happen.
+Once you know where you stand with a marketing performance assessment, you can adjust accordingly, eliminating or reducing the effects of these roadblocks before they even happen.
 Your prospects will see a sophisticated, well-oiled marketing machine, giving them more confidence that their investment in your company is a worthwhile one.

 5. Scale your blog post and resource production through systemized workflow templates.